 Michigan's Traffic Safety Goal

 Every year traffic crashes on Michigan roads cause loss of life and billions of dollars in economic losses.
-In 2021, more than 1,130 people were killed on Michigan's roads and more than 42,900 people were killed in traffic crashes across the United States.
+In 2022, more than 1,120 people were killed on Michigan's roads and nearly 42,800 people were killed in traffic crashes across the United States.

 Together with our federal, state, and local safety partners, we will continue to build a successful highway safety program that focuses on flexible and effective partnerships that integrates the work of all disciplines and agencies involved in highway safety.
 Our goal is to continue to move Toward Zero Deaths on Michigan roads.